OWRC/interpolants/index.md

-# Data Sources
+# **Data Sources**

-The ORMGP data systems described below are active, in that they are [automatically updated at near real-time](/interpolants/sources/sources.html).
+The ORMGP data systems described below are active, in that they are automatically updated at near real-time.
 From hourly and daily intervals, a series of "web-scraper" routines have been written to access open data made available from many sources including international, federal, provincial, municipal and conservation authority agencies.
-The objective is to "centralize" hydrogeological data for the south-central Ontario (Canada) jurisdiction that currently makes-up the ORMGP.
+The objective is to "centralize" hydrogeological data for the south-central Ontario (Canada) jurisdiction that currently makes-up the ORMGP. [**_Data sources: more details._**](/interpolants/sources/sources.html)

-<iframe src="https://golang.oakridgeswater.ca/pages/partners.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>
+<iframe src="https://golang.oakridgeswater.ca/pages/ycdb-locations.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>
 <br>

 # Technologies